 You also should designate data owners for each functional area.
 These data owners can ensure that any non-systematic data moved from one storage location to the next is clean – meaning it’s free of inaccuracies or duplicates.
 Essentially, when it’s time to migrate the new data, there should be steps in place to ensure it is complete, accurate and valid.

 As you iron out the technical details of your ERP upgrade, remember to focus on the human aspect of the project, too.

 Your workforce has likely grown accustomed to using the on-premise ERP system, so introducing an entirely new platform can lead to change resistance.
 This is especially the case when older software versions become unsupported.

-If these organizations decide to upgrade to the new version, it will be complex and time-consuming.
-There will inevitably be pushback from employees.
+If an your organization decides to upgrade to the new version of your software, it will be complex and time-consuming, and there will inevitably be pushback from employees.

 This is where organizational change management comes in.
 Developing a comprehensive change management plan ensures that employees are informed of the specific changes to come and know how the changes will affect them.

 Setting clear expectations from the beginning minimizes change resistance and makes ERP training more effective.
 While some aspects of the new platform may be somewhat familiar since you’re staying with the same vendor, there will likely be many differences – not just to the user interface but to the specific buttons users must click to complete and process, for example.